Large Language Models Synergize with Automated Machine Learning: Optimization of Machine Learning Programs

 Many autoML methods architect high-performance deep learning models from scratch—such as determining the number of convolutional layers and initiating training from zero.
 Such a process is prohibitively expensive for regular users under low resource constraints \citep{ozturk2022zero}.
 By comparison, the search space in our study leverages the ability of LLMs to directly deploy pretrained models as candidate methods for modeling.

 As a similar search space is explored in \citet{ozturk2022zero}, we employ a comparable set of hyperparameters as in \citet{ozturk2022zero} (Appendix~\ref{sec:C7}).
 By contrast, the search space in our study includes more candidate pretrained models and both CV and NLP models.
-To manage the expanded scope, our autoML method incorporates four zero-cost proxies applicable with synthetic data for both CV and NLP (Appendix~\ref{sec:C5}), which significantly mitigates the cost associated with training and testing ML programs (Figure~\ref{fig:n3}).
+To manage the expanded scope, our autoML method incorporates four ZC proxies applicable with synthetic data for both CV and NLP (Appendix~\ref{sec:C5}), which significantly mitigates the cost associated with training and testing ML programs (Figure~\ref{fig:n3}).

 Algorithm~\ref{alg:3} outlines our comprehensive methodology, from code generation to code optimization, as illustrated in Figure~\ref{fig:n2}.
 In Algorithm~\ref{alg:3}, the LLM $f_{\lambda}$ initially creates the search space $\mathbb{S}$ with \emph{Search Space Generation} (Appendix~\ref{sec:C2}), suggesting candidate algorithms for each module, such as candidate feature engineering techniques and ML models, and candidate hyperparameter values (line 2).
-Then for the ML model in each candidate solution of the search space $\theta$, generates the corresponding code for the model $\mathbf{C}^\theta_\mathbf{M}$ with \emph{Module Generation} (Appendix~\ref{sec:C4}) (lines 4 to 6). \emph{Module Generation} generates the code with the LLM based on Algorithm~\ref{alg:1} and Algorithm~\ref{alg:2}.
+Then for the ML model in each candidate solution of the search space $\theta$, the LLM generates the corresponding code for the model $\mathbf{C}^\theta_\mathbf{M}$ with \emph{Module Generation} (Appendix~\ref{sec:C4}) (lines 3 to 5). \emph{Module Generation} generates the code with the LLM based on Algorithm~\ref{alg:1} and Algorithm~\ref{alg:2}.

-Notably, with the synthetic data from Algorithm~\ref{alg:2}, for deep learning tasks, the modeling modules can be evaluated with \emph{ZC Proxies Evaluation} (Appendix~\ref{sec:C6}) before generating other modules, saving both generation and optimization costs (lines 7 to 9). \emph{ZC Proxies Evaluation} removes a fraction of lower-performing candidate solutions from the search space with negligible costs.
+Notably, with the synthetic data from Algorithm~\ref{alg:2}, for deep learning tasks, the modeling modules are evaluated with \emph{ZC Proxies Evaluation} (Appendix~\ref{sec:C6}) before generating other modules, saving both generation and optimization costs (lines 6 to 8). \emph{ZC Proxies Evaluation} removes a fraction of lower-performing candidate solutions from the search space with minimal cost.

 Subsequently, Algorithm~\ref{alg:3} iteratively examines the candidate solutions in the search space through trial-and-error.
 In each iteration, with the previous optimization history $\mathbb{H}$ and search space $\mathbb{S}$, \emph{Search Strategy} (Appendix~\ref{sec:C3}), which is an optimization algorithm, selects a promising solution for the ML task (line 10).
 Then, for the selected solution, \emph{Module Generation} generates all modules except the modeling module (lines 11 to 15).
 Once all valid modules for the solution are created, Algorithm~\ref{alg:3} assembles the complete ML program, evaluates it using the designated numerical metrics in $\mathbf{T}$, and records the solution and its performance in the optimization history.